farmOS/farmOS/docs/development/module/quick.md

    assigns configuration to `$this->configuration`.
 6. Add a `config/schema/[mymodule].schema.yml` file that describes the [configuration schema/metatdata](https://www.drupal.org/docs/drupal-apis/configuration-api/configuration-schemametadata).
+7. Add `'#default_value' => $this->configuration['...']` lines to the form
+   elements that are configurable in the `buildForm()` method.

-The following is the same "Harvest" example as above, with the new interface and methods, followed by the schema file that describes the settings.
+The following is the same "Harvest" example as above, with the changes described above, followed by the schema file that describes the settings.

 ```php
 <?php